 Driving While Intoxicated

 During the holiday season, there is no shortage of celebrations and parties where libations flow freely.
 Police often step up DWI enforcement during this time of year, putting more officers on the roads and implementing No-Refusal programs.
 To be sure, police will be looking for any reason to stop motorists, like having a taillight out or failing to use a turn signal.

 When people can’t afford to buy their loved ones’ gifts or provide a special holiday meal, they sometimes resort to shoplifting.
 They may rationalize their actions by thinking taking a doll for Little Susie for Christmas is much different than, say, stealing a shirt for a party.
 Of course, there are also people who shoplift to fill some sort of emotional void or for the thrill of it.
 Regardless of the reason, it’s important to remember that retailers hire extra staff or security guards over the holiday season, which increases the shoplifter’s chance of getting caught.
-According to consumerist.com, the items people shoplift the most over the holidays include:
+Common items people shoplift over the holidays include: